matthewjosephtaylor/mjtdev-happy-tab/README.md

 - Create a 'new tab' window that I can control and customize to my liking (blank page with a random quote for now, maybe more later)

+If there is interest, I'll look into uploading to the Google Store, but there are already several in existence if one is looking for an easy solution.

+Recommend using this as a template project for creating your _own_ extension to customize.

+It is written in typescript with only the 'chrome type' and typescript itself as a dependency.

 ## Alternatives
 - Use Chromium
 - Use Brave